 When it comes to LED lighting, a better question is, "How many lumens are needed for outdoor lighting?"
 The difference between lumens vs. watts is important to understand.
 Watts measure energy consumption - and for old halogen bulbs, that would give you a rough idea of light output.
 But modern LEDs are incredibly efficient, requiring far fewer watts to produce the same light output as halogens.
 So, the metric that you'll want to focus on is lumens, which measure visible light energy.
 How much light output you'll need depends on your application.
 For example, you might want lower light output from a downlight, where you're trying to achieve a natural moonlighting effect, than you would want from security lighting.
 But bear in mind not all lumens produced by a lamp will exit the fixture - so when comparing fixtures, you'll want to know the "fixture output" or "fixture lumens."

-With in-house engineers and lighting experts who use the latest LED and control technologies, VOLT® designs, manufactures and sells the best products in the outdoor lighting industry; that's why we have an average customer rating of 4.9 stars on nearly 12,000 reviews.
+With in-house engineers and lighting experts who use the latest LED and control technologies, VOLT® designs, manufactures and sells the best products in the outdoor lighting industry; that's why we have an average customer rating of 4.9 stars on more than 13,000 reviews.
 Our fixtures feature premium internal components and are constructed of solid brass or copper.
 There's no paint or powder coating to wear off, peel or corrode - just solid brass or copper that will patina beautifully as it ages.
 Competitors' aluminum fixtures may be cheaper up front, but they'll inevitably rust and need to be replaced in a few years.
 VOLT® products are professional quality and built for a lifetime of beauty and durability.